Implementing the PAC (Polar Alignment Correction) Interface

 When implementing the PAC interface, follow these best practices:

-- Implement simulation mode to allow testing without hardware.
-Check
+- Implement simulation mode — check

 Conclusion